ampproject/amphtml/contributing/building-an-amp-extension.md

 AMP can be extended to allow more functionality and components through building open source extensions (aka custom elements).
 For example, AMP provides `amp-carousel`, `amp-sidebar` and `amp-access` as extensions.
-If you’d like to add an extension to support your company video player, rich embed or just a general UI component like a star rating viewer, you’d do this by building an extension.
+If you'd like to add an extension to support your company video player, rich embed or just a general UI component like a star rating viewer, you'd do this by building an extension.

 ## Naming